 6. Requesting Handler Course.
 Once the command approves the OJT handler selection, the kennel master will request a handler course seat from HQMC Security Division.
-Requests for a OJT class seat should include candidate's full name, rank, SSN and desired start date and submitted to the MWD PM [see Appendix C].
+Requests for an OJT class seat should include candidate's full name, rank, DoD ID number (also called EDIPI and can be found on back of their CAC), and desired start date and submitted to the MWD PM [see Appendix C].